barryclark/jekyll-now/about.md

 I'm a software engineer by background; I enjoy solving challenging problems at Google and startups.
 Now I advocate for and build communities around open source infrastructure, as a director at the [Cloud Native Computing Foundation](https://cncf.io), part of the Linux Foundation.

-I love public speaking and also founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London).
-We meet on the first Wednesday of each month; come join the community around Kubernetes and cloud native platform in London!
+I frequently speak, and also founded the [Cloud Native London meetup](https://www.meetup.com/Cloud-Native-London) for the community around Kubernetes and cloud native platform in London.
+You can find me, plus 200-300 techies, on the first Wednesday of every month.

 ## Background